FAS-UNet: A Novel FAS-driven Unet to Learn Variational Image Segmentation

-Fig. \ref{segthorpred} evaluates the visualizations of the segmented predictions obtained by the popular methods.
+Figure~\ref{segthorpred} evaluates the visualizations of the segmented predictions obtained by the popular methods.
 One can observe that all methods except CA-Net (with an obvious over-segmentation) can accurately segment the aortic region (red).
-The reason may be that during the imaging process, the aortic organ may get assigned to the very same image pixel which leads to small difference of internal pixel value, in particular, the network can accurately learn its feature.
-Almost all methods can also segment approximately the trachea organ shape (green), only the organ boundary is unclearly visible.
-It may be a common problem in the small object segmentation because the hard-to-detect small-scale feature will be degraded rapidly with convolution and pooling.
-All methods are able to extract the heart location (magenta), while the visual quality of the proposed method is significantly better than the state-of-the-art methods.
-Our approach achieves the lowest missing at the organ boundary, which results in substantially better performance than the existing results, the visualization remains comparable.
-It should also be emphasized that only a few methods did perform well on the left boundary because the left side of the heart's boundary is very blurry.
-For example, UNet++ presents over-segmentation, and CA-Net on the left boundary is significantly different from the ground truth, while the results of ERFNet and LinkNet have significantly differences compared with ground truth in the shape aspect.
-It also shows that our method is robust to heavy occlusion of illumination and large background clutters.
+The reason may be that, during the imaging process, the~aortic organ may be assigned to the very same image pixel, which leads to a small difference of the internal pixel value; in~particular, the~network can accurately learn its features.
+Almost all methods can also approximately segment the trachea organ shape (green); only the organ boundary is not clearly visible.
+This may be a common problem in small object segmentation because the hard-to-detect small-scale feature will be degraded rapidly with convolution and pooling.
+All methods were able to extract the heart location (magenta), while the visual quality of the proposed method was significantly better than the state-of-the-art methods.
+Our approach achieved the least missing pixels at the organ boundary, which resulted in substantially better performance than the existing results; the~visualization remained comparable.
+It should also be emphasized that only a few methods performed well on the left boundary because the left side of the heart's boundary is very blurry.
+For~example, UNet++ presented over-segmentation, and~CA-Net on the left boundary was significantly different from the ground-truth, while the results of ERFNet and LinkNet had significant differences compared with the ground-truth in the shape aspect.
+This also shows that our method is robust to the heavy occlusion of illumination and large background clutters.